petebachant/petebachant.github.io/_pages/research.md

 permalink: /research/
 ---

-My research is focused on cross-flow marine hydrokinetic (MHK) and wind turbines---mostly experimental up until now but I am starting to get into numerical modeling.
+I am currently working in the automotive industry, but my doctoral research was focused on cross-flow (or vertical-axis) marine hydrokinetic (MHK) and wind turbines.

 ## Video